vutran1710/PyrateLimiter/README.md

   * [Development](#development)
   * [Notes](#notes)

-<small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## Introduction
 This module can be used to apply rate-limit for API request.
 User defines window duration and the limit of function calls within such interval.
-To hold the state of the Bucket, you can use MemoryListBucket/MemoryQueueBucket as internal bucket.
-To use PyrateLimiter with Redis, redis-py is required to be installed.
-It is also possible to use your own Bucket implementation, by extending AbstractBucket from pyrate_limiter.core

 ## Available modules
 ```python